huss-osman/linux-fundamentals/03-git/README.md

 By working through this module, I aim to:

 - Understand what version control is and why Git matters
-- Confidently use the Git workflow (add â†’ commit â†’ push)
+- Confidently use the Git workflow (add → commit → push)
-- Understand Gitâ€™s 3 areas (working directory, staging, repository)
+- Understand Git’s 3 areas (working directory, staging, repository)
 - View and interpret history using logs and diffs
 - Create and manage branches safely
 - Merge branches and resolve conflicts confidently